camel-tooling/camel-dap-client-vim/README.md

 ![A breakpoint hit on a Camel route endpoint](./images/vimdap.gif)

-# How to debug camel with vim
+# How to debug Camel with vim
 I just got the debug integration for camel in vim running using vimspector(https://github.com/puremourning/vimspector).
 In order to not forget the config, I decided to quickly compile this readme.

 The following manual uses `Vi IMproved 9.0` and `:vim-plug` plugin manager.